hunter-teacher-cert/sedc71900-summer-2023/syllabus.md

 emphasized throughout the course.

 ## Schedule
-July 12 - July 28, Monday - Friday 12:30 - 3:00
+July 10 - July 28, Monday - Friday 12:30 - 3:00

 ## Grading

- - 30% : Demonstration of an understanding of CS teaching methods through class discussion, breakout rooms, small presentations.
+ - 40% : Demonstration of an understanding of CS teaching methods through class discussion, breakout rooms, small presentations.
- - 30% : Use of effective methods in delivery of Topics project
- - 20% : Final portfolio
+ - 30% : Final portfolio
- - 20% : participation
+ - 25% : Assignments

 ## By the end of this course, students will be able to: